MarcinKilarski/Website-Audit/web-performance.md

 **Overview**

-Your server can tell a user’s browser to save or store a copy of images, CSS, JavaScript files or the entire page for future usage.
+Your server can tell a user's browser to save or store a copy of images, CSS, JavaScript files or the entire page for future usage.
 This way, when the searcher returns to your page later, the browser does not have to download it again, as it can use a saved copy of your files stored on the computer.
 This can greatly improve your page load time on the repeated visit.

 An expiration date, which is how long those files should be stored by the browser, should be set to 1 year for your images.
 On your CSS, JavaScript and PDF files, this should be between 1 week and 1 month.
 The exact time of how long these should be stored for depends on how frequently you make changes to your site.